ohenley/awesome-ada/README.md

 <div align="center">

 ```
-Ada is driving our space ships, our airplanes and our military
+Ada is driving our satellites, our airplanes and our military equipment
 Ada is arguably one of the most powerful language of all time
 Ada can drive your next project

-                                              Long live Ada.
+                                              Long live Ada/SPARK.
 ```

 </div>